gbmhunter/blog/content/electronics/components/diodes/_index.md

 ## Temperature Sensors

 Diodes can be used as temperature sensors, as their forward voltage changes depending on the temperature.
 Most 3-pin active linear temperature sensors use a diode for the temperature measurement, along with additional circuitry to linearise and scale the reading.
-See the [Temperature Sensors page](/electronics/components/sensors/temperature-sensors/) for more information.
+See the {{% link text="Temperature Sensors page" src="/electronics/components/sensors/temperature-sensors" %}} for more information.

 ## Steering Diodes